githubnemo/python-sandbox/README.md

 Do you trust whatever comes out of `pip install`?
 Do you [trust nightly builds](https://pytorch.org/blog/compromised-nightly-dependency/)?

+A single hijacked package in your dependencies can leak all your secrets (private keys, tokens, github access, emails, ...).

 No?
 Good!
 Maybe this is a solution for you, then.

 This project aims to provide firejail profiles for python development